zonca/PythonHPC/PythonHPC.md

 * Submit function+arguments to a queue (managed by the `controller`) consumed by workers (engines)
 * function is *serial*, no IPython-specific, easy debugging
-* works the same in serial, locally on multi-core, or on large cluster
+* same function work serially, locally on multi-core, or on large cluster

 # IPython parallel: Local example